NJ Couple Cover Cost Of Flying In 7,400 N-95 Respirators From CA To Teterboro

 Crew members with Signature Flight Support (South) received and unloaded the shipment Tuesday morning at Teterboro.

-The Edelmans met in 1977 at what was then Glassboro College (now Roman University).
+The Edelmans met in 1977 at what was then Glassboro College (now Rowan University).
 She was a freshman who’d grown up in Cranbury, he a sophomore from Cherry Hill.

 Together, they created one of the nation’s most popular independent financial planning and investment management firms, Edelman Financial Services, in Boston in 1987.